Long Live Pitman's Shorthand banner text

 Christmas Card Wordings - GIF 53KB

 This is in flat colour, so you can use Colour Replace easily.
-The horizontal pad line and all vowels are given, but it is much neater if these are mostly edited out in your final version.

 Top of page